 Released on the eve of the National Day of Mourning (April 29) for workers killed on the job, a new report that puts the spotlight on increasing injuries in federal workplaces, particularly workplaces run by Canada Post, has postal sector workers are calling for action.

-, by CCPA research associate David Macdonald, federal underfunding and understaffing of safety inspectors are putting federal jurisdiction employees in harm's way.
+According to Success is No Accident, by CCPA research associate David Macdonald, federal underfunding and understaffing of safety inspectors are putting federal jurisdiction employees in harm's way.

 While the report praises the provinces for working "diligently to drive down the number of workplace injuries," resulting in a 25 per cent drop, federally-regulated workplaces tell "a completely different story.”
 The report shows the rate of disabling injuries in federally regulated workplaces increased by 5 per cent between 2002 and 2007.
 This percentage represents thousands of injured workers, observes the report, showing that "HRSDC has in fact been moving backwards in workplace safety since 2002."